 The best time to visit Tanzania depends on what you most want to experience.
 For the Great Wildebeest Migration river crossings, visit the northern Serengeti between July and October.
 For the calving season spectacle, head to the southern Serengeti in January and February.

-July to October: Peak Dry Season
+Best Time to Visit Tanzania: July to October Peak Dry Season

-January to February: Calving Season
+January to February: Calving Season and Great Migration

-Green Season (November–June): Value and Birding
+Green and Dry Season (November–June): Value and Birding

-Zanzibar Seasons
+Zanzibar and Indian Ocean Islands Seasons

 Mount Kilimanjaro